6 top personality traits of a successful salesperson

 So how do you determine whether a sales rep is goal-oriented?
 When Justin interviews candidates, he asks them to give real-life examples.

 “Have [candidates] give real-life examples, even if they’re personal, of how they pursue their goals,” Justin says.
-“Ask, what was the last goal you set for yourself?
-How did you approach it?
-What steps did you take to achieve it?
-Who did you share it with?”
+Ask questions like:

 You can also ask a potential sales hire about their future goals.
 Where do they see themselves in five or ten years?
-Goal-oriented people will be able to tell you the specific benchmarks they’re working toward, along with how they plan to achieve those goals.
+Goal-oriented sales professionals will be able to tell you the specific benchmarks they’re working toward, along with how they plan to achieve those goals.

 Rejection is a reality of sales.
 It’s unavoidable when you’re reaching out to over 50 people per day.